android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 }
 ```

-The same component which does clearing data _(For instance, while logout)_.
-It's should honesty clear everything in
+The same component which clears data _(For instance, while logout)_.
+It should honestly clear everything in application:
-application: Databases, Files, Preferences and Runtime cache and should be called before each test.
+Databases, Files, Preferences and Runtime cache and should be executed before each test.
 !!! danger

     This solution is a bottleneck and it's better to avoid it at all.
 If LogoutCleaner broken, all of the tests will be failed